An Taobh Tuathail: History

-On the 3rd of May 2019, An Taobh Tuathail celebrated its 20th Anniversary with a live show from Galway's Roisin Dubh music venue.
+On 3 May 2019, An Taobh Tuathail celebrated its 20th anniversary with a live show from Galway's Roisin Dubh music venue.

 Reception

 In the book Made in Ireland: Studies in Popular Music, An Taobh Tuahtail was described as having "achieved cult status among enthusiasts of underground music culture".
 Writing for the Galway Advertiser, arts journalist Kernan Andrews stated: "Since it first began in 1999, the show has become essential listening for anyone who wants to keep abreast of underground and innovative trends in rock, dance, electronic, and world music."
 The show has been described as an "astoundingly cool late-night show" in the Irish Independent.